-Gravitational wave (GWs) astronomy opens a new window to study the physical processes in the early universe.
-Relic GWs can be sourced by violent processes such as cosmological phase transitions and after generation they propagate almost freely throughout the expansion of the universe that causes the dilution of their strain amplitude and frequency; for a review, see [1] and references therein.
-On the other hand, the detection of these relic GWs is a challenging task due to their small amplitudes, the specific range of the characteristic frequencies, and astrophysical foregrounds [2].
+Gravitational wave (GW) astronomy opens a new window to study the physical processes in the early Universe.
+Relic GWs can be sourced by violent processes such as cosmological phase transitions and after their generation they propagate almost freely throughout the expansion of the Universe that causes the dilution of their strain amplitude and frequency (see Refs.
+[1-5] for pioneering works and Ref.
+[6] for a review and references therein).
+On the other hand, the detection of these relic GWs is a challenging task due to their small amplitudes, the specific range of the characteristic frequencies, and astrophysical foregrounds [7].
 Despite tremendous advancements in GW detection techniques, the stochastic GW background of cosmological origin remained unobserved.

-Recently, the NANOGrav collaboration reported strong evidence for a stochastic GW background [3].
-In addition to the possibility of GWs induced by astrophysical sources such as supermassive black holes, the NANOGrav data can also be understood as a possible signal from the early universe, such as inflationary GWs [4-8], cosmic strings and domain walls [9-14] phase transitions including the supercooled phase transitions [15], dark phase transitions [16, 17] and quantum chromodynamic (QCD), with axionic string network and QCD axion [18-21], and/or magnetic fields [22] and turbulence [23].
+Recently, the NANOGrav Collaboration reported strong evidence for a stochastic GW background [8].
+In addition to the possibility of GWs induced by astrophysical sources such as supermassive black holes, the NANOGrav data can also be understood as a possible signal from the early universe, such as inflationary GWs [9-14], cosmic strings and domain walls [15-20],1 inhomogeneous neutrino plasma [22,23], phase transitions including the supercooled phase transitions [24], dark phase transitions [25,26], quantum chromodynamic (QCD) with axionic string network, and QCD axion [27-30], and/or magnetic fields [31] and turbulence [32].
+In fact, the observed 45 pulsars from the NANOGrav 12.5 year dataset were used to search for cosmological first order phase transitions that occur below the electroweak energy scale [33] and might require physics beyond the standard model.
+However, since there is a degeneracy with the supermassive black hole signal, distinguishing cosmological sources from the astrophysical